kind2-mc/kind2/README.rst

    opam depext kind2
    opam install z3 kind2

-The first command points OPAM to this github repo to install Kind 2 binary.
+The first command points OPAM to this GitHub repo to install Kind 2 binary.
 The second command installs the ZeroMQ C library using the default package manager for your OS (may require sudo permission).
 The third command installs ``Z3`` SMT solver and ``kind2``.
 Alternatively, you can clone this repo, move to the top-level directory, and run

 .. code-block:: none